bklong/RClub/Chapter5_ControlFlow.md

     ## [1] 1 2 3 2 4 6

     #> [1] 1 2 3 2 4 6

+The vector is an integer or double atomic vector?

 1. What does the following code tell you about when the index is updated?